AirGuanZ/Utils/README.md

 REQUIRE(Regex8(u8"不错mine").Search(u8"今天天气不错minecraft"));

 // Example of boolean expression
-//     Matches a non-empty string with each character
-// satisfying one of the following:
+//     Matches a non-empty string in which each character satisfys one of the following:
 // 1. in { +, *, ? }
 // 2. in { c, d, e, ..., m, n } \ { h, k }
 REQUIRE(Regex8("@{[+*?]|[c-n]&![hk]}+").Match("cde+fm?n"));

 // Example of submatches tracking
-//     Each '&' defines a save point and can store a location in matched strings.
+//     Each '&' defines a save point and can store a matched location.
-// We can also use two save points to slice the matched strings. auto result = Regex8("&abc&([def]|\\d)+&abc").Match("abcddee0099ff44abc");
+// We can use two save points to slice the matched string. auto result = Regex8("&abc&([def]|\\d)+&abc").Match("abcddee0099ff44abc");
 REQUIRE(result);
 REQUIRE(result(0, 1) == "abc");